qingyuan-wu/Algebros/README.md

-# HTN
+# Algebros
-Hack the North 2021 Project
+Hack the North 2021 Project - Algebros the linear algebra calculator.

 We're building a Chrome extension that can allow you to quickly calculate some common linear algebra functions, like deteterminants and inverses.